-Using our Grid Preview feature, you can preview your grid to make sure everything is in the right place and looks good next to the photos that you’ve added.
+Using our Grid Preview feature, you can preview your grid to make sure everything is in the right place and looks good next to the photos and video clips that you’ve added.
 Don’t like it?
 You can easily change the posts into the order that works for you.

-Once you have them scheduled, you’ll get a notification on your phone when it’s time to post to Instagram at the best time for your Instagram audience.
+Once you have them scheduled, when you use auto post, they’ll go out at the best time for your Instagram audience.

 Now there’s nothing left to do but go out there and create those Gram-able moments.
 Anyone know a coffee shop that does latte art?